Hong Kong–Taiwan relations: After World War II

-Both during and after the Chinese Civil War, many people from Mainland China, including pro-Kuomintang refugees and former soldiers, fled to both Hong Kong and Taiwan.
+Both during and after the Chinese Civil War, many people from mainland China, including pro-Kuomintang refugees and former soldiers, fled to both Hong Kong and Taiwan.
 For example, future ROC president Ma Ying-jeou was born in Hong Kong in 1950, after his parents had fled the mainland.
 By mid-1950, around 10,000 Nationalist soldiers had arrived in Hong Kong, temporarily held on a fort on Mount Davis.
 In June 1950, the soldiers were targeted by pro-Communists in violent clashes, leading to the relocation of 6,000 of the targeted soldiers a week later to Rennie's Mill.
 An additional 10,000-20,000 Nationalist refugees settled at Rennie's Mill, where the Hong Kong Rennie's Mill Refugee Camp Relief Committee (HKRMRC) was set up with Nationalist funds from Taiwan's Free China Relief Association (FCRA).
-The FCRA began setting up a permanent pro-Nationalist, anti-Communist community in Hong Hong, earning Rennie's Mill the nickname "Little Taiwan."
+The FCRA began setting up a permanent pro-Nationalist, anti-Communist community in Hong Kong, earning Rennie's Mill the nickname "Little Taiwan."
 Several thousand of the most enthusiastic pro-Nationalists were transported by the FCRA to Taiwan.

 Nationalists and refugees also settled at the Kowloon Walled City, attracting 2,000 squatters by 1947, who were convinced that the area was under jurisdiction by the ROC.
 Earlier in 1933, the Nationalist government claimed jurisdiction over the area and began pressuring the British government over the issue.
 In late 1946, Nationalist government officials visited the site and made a plan to administer the area, creating the "Draft Outline Plan for Reinstatement of Administration."
 Shortly after in January 1948, KMT officials entered the area and encouraged residents to resist eviction by the colonial government, eventually leading to riots in the Walled City and student protests in ROC-controlled mainland China, where the British consulate in Canton was looted and set on fire.

-After the Civil War, the Pro-Taiwan camp was a major political force in Hong Kong.
+After the Civil War, the pro-Taiwan camp was a major political force in Hong Kong.
 Additionally, operations against communists by pro-Nationalists in Hong Kong were particularly intense in the late 1950s to the early 1960s.
-On Double Ten Day, flags of the Republic of China were frequently seen in Hong Kong, including in Rennie's Mill and Kam Tin; the ordering of the removal of one flag by a junior government official caused the Hong Kong 1956 Riots, when pro-Nationalists (called "Rightists") fought against Pro-Communists (called "Leftists").
+On Double Ten Day, flags of the Republic of China were frequently seen in Hong Kong, including in Rennie's Mill and Kam Tin; the ordering of the removal of one flag by a junior government official caused the Hong Kong 1956 riots, when pro-Nationalists (called "Rightists") fought against pro-Communists (called "Leftists").
 Though the flying of the Republic of China flag during Double Ten Day flag has decreased since the 1997 handover, it can still be seen to this day at places including Hung Lau in Tuen Mun, where an obelisk and bust of Sun Yat-sen are located.